 5. ERP Implementation Project Considerations

-Finding the right ERP consulting partner for your business during the selection process is step one for any successful implementation project.
+Finding the right ERP consulting partner for your business is step one for any successful implementation project and is a necessary aspect of ERP selection criteria.
 As you select your ERP software, and implementation partner, below are some aspects of the implementation project to consider:

 - Timing for the business.
 Is it the right time to take on this project?
 If not, when?
 This is often a difficult question.
 In most cases, there’s never the perfect time – however there might be better times than others.
 For example, after a merger or acquisition might be the right time, or when deciding between a major (expensive) upgrade of your current system versus new software.
 Otherwise, the right time depends heavily on your team.

 - People and executive support.
-An ERP implementation needs both executive support and involvement, as well as other key internal leaders on the project.
+An ERP implementation needs both executive support and involvement, as well as upper management and other key internal leaders on the project.

 - Methodology and a project plan.
 To be successful, an ERP implementation methodology is fundamental.
 Thorough project planning and project communication tools are also keys to success.